-- Reptiles are ectothermic so a heat source is required. - Typically a spot area is created using a spot bulb, providing a basking temperature of 35-40°C. This should be kept on all day.
+- Reptiles are ectothermic so a heat source is required. - Typically a spot area is created using a spot bulb, providing a basking temperature of 32°C. This should be kept on all day.
 Temperatures must be measured to ensure the tank is not overheating especially in a small vivarium.
 The cool end should be maintained at 25°C. - Background heat can be provided with a heat mat (on the back wall) a tubular heater, a heat plate or a ceramic bulb.
-This should be set on a thermostat so that the overnight temperature does not drop below 20°C. - Temperatures should be measured with a maximum/minimum thermometer.
+This should be set on a thermostat so that the overnight temperature does not drop below 23°C. - Temperatures should be measured with a maximum/minimum thermometer.
 During the cold winter months careful checking is required to ensure the heat sources are keeping the tank sufficiently warm.
-Heat sources should be guarded to prevent thermal burns. - · Humidity should be checked with a hygrometer and kept low should be taken using mercury vapour bulbs in a small vivarium as temperatures may become too high and these lamps cannot be fitted to a thermostat.
+Heat sources should be guarded to prevent thermal burns. - Humidity should be checked with a hygrometer and kept moderately high by spraying or fogging the enclosure at regular intervals.